Concepts

 | 1 to 24 hours | Business applications and standard environments | < 24 hours |

-Once the policy is created, you can associate your virtual machines to protect:
+Once the policy is created, you can associate the virtual machines to protect:

-- Immediate activation: Automatic replication startup after configuration
+- Immediate activation : Automatic start of replication after configuration

 Replica Management